marufmustarmoon/marufmustarmoon/README.md

 # 💫 About Me:
-A graduate student from Computer Science and Engineering at North South University.
-Passionate about coding, sharing experiences, and motivating others.
-Highly appreciate working in varsetile environment and learn about others.
-Ready to take new challenges and responsibilities.
+An energetic engineer, with a major in Computer Science and Engineering, excited to use my knowledge of software development, data analysis, and problem-solving to help a team create new and improved technology.
+I want to use my skills to work with others, think of smart solutions, and make technology that's easy and fun for people to use.
+I am passionate about sharing experiences and motivating others.

 ## 🌐 Socials: